VATSIM-UK/UK-Sector-File/.github/Contributing.md

 * When opening an issue, a template is provided for you.
 Please provide as much information as requested to ensure others are able to act upon the requests or bug report.
 * Please ensure you add screenshots or documentation references for bugs/changes so we can quickly ascertain if the request is suitable.

-**In order to be 'assigned' an issue**, please comment on the issue itself, mentioning **@VATSIM-UK/sector-file-team** - we can then assign your GitHub account to that particular issue.
+**In order to be 'assigned' an issue**, please comment on the issue itself - we can then assign your GitHub account to that particular issue.

 ## Pull Requests